History of the International Phonetic Alphabet: Minor changes to the IPA chart

 In 2018, another slightly modified chart in different fonts was released, this time also in TeX TIPA Roman developed by Rei Fukui, which was selected as best representing the IPA symbol set by the Association's Alphabet, Charts and Fonts committee, established the previous year.
-The example of a "rising–falling" tone contour was again changed from (3–4–3) to (3–4–2).
+The example of a "rising–falling" tone contour was again changed from (M–mid-H–M) to (M–mid-H–mid-L).

 In 2020, another set of charts was released, with the only changes being minor adjustments in the layout, and Creative Commons icons replacing the copyright sign.

+Increased Unicode support

 In 2020 and 2024, the IPA made formal requests to Unicode for support of a number of as-yet unencoded symbols.
 These were: